AmpedFinance/docs/whitepaper.md

 ### **Governance and Decentralization**

 Amped is designed to evolve into a community-governed protocol.
-The AMP token empowers holders with governance rights to propose and vote on changes such as adding new assets, adjusting fee parameters, or initiating new features.
+The AMPED token empowers holders with governance rights to propose and vote on changes such as adding new assets, adjusting fee parameters, or initiating new features.
 Through a combination of on-chain voting and